gitsudhir/aws/README.md

 - HTTP access (port 80) from anywhere (0.0.0.0/0)
 - MySQL access (port 3306) from within the same security group

+✅ **Connection Successful**: You've successfully connected from your EC2 instance to your RDS database!
+This confirms that all network configurations are working correctly.

 This configuration ensures that your EC2 instance can connect to your RDS instance while maintaining appropriate security boundaries.

 ### ⭐ Getting Your RDS Endpoint